 CPABC has professional standards advisers who are here to help.
-You can call them for confidential guidance to ensure that you stay compliant with the CPA Code when navigating difficult situations.
-Stella Leung, CPA, CA, can be reached at 604-488-2609, and Brigitte Ilk, CPA, CGA, can be reached at 604-629-8363.
-Both can also be reached using our toll-free number at 1-800-663-2677.
+You can contact them at firstname.lastname@example.org for confidential guidance to ensure that you stay compliant with the CPA Code when navigating difficult situations.

 You can review the CPA Code on our website at bccpa.ca/members/regulatory/cpabc-act,-bylaws-rules.

 Comments or questions about this article?